 Diamond grinding restores smoothness, improves friction, and reduces noise by removing a thin layer of pavement from the surface.
+“That’s a two-step process where you have a diamond grinding up at the top and then come back and do a grooving where the blades are spaced out about three-quarters of an inch,” Gross says.
 Another important effect of diamond grinding is the increase in surface texture and the resulting improvement in skid resistance.

 Causing minimal construction disruption, an overlay of asphalt or concrete can extend pavement life and improve ride quality.
 This method is typically used when there is only minor damage to the existing pavement structure.

 Avoiding Common Pavement Preservation Pitfalls

 “Our primary goal with pavement management and pavement preservation techniques is to create a substantial jump in quality for the money spent,” Gross says.
 “If you pick the right techniques at the right time, you can bring a roadway up to an excellent condition.”